thomasgredig/RAWdataR/README.md

 [![Codecov test coverage](https://codecov.io/gh/thomasgredig/RAWdataR/branch/master/graph/badge.svg)](https://app.codecov.io/gh/thomasgredig/RAWdataR?branch=master)
 <!-- badges: end -->

-This R package called `RAWdataR` aims to update and validate the scientific data folder and perform some standard file checks.
+`RAWdataR` provides a framework to uniquely track and analyse raw data from scientific instruments.
+It assigns unique file IDs based on MD5 sums.
+This means that even after renaming the files or moving them to different folders, the analysis package can refer to its ID to retrieve the data.
 Aligned with the National Science Foundation, the [Open Data at NSF](https://www.nsf.gov/data/) describes the underlying goals; it also fosters maintaining metadata.

 The `RAWdataR` R package supports the following workflow: